k8ssandra/k8ssandra/docs/content/en/docs/_index.md

 * Grafana Operator `Dashboard` custom resources configured with metrics exposed by Prometheus
 * Reaper for Apache Cassandra custom resources connected to the cluster.

-## What is K8ssandra *not yet* good for?

-Right now K8ssandra is deployed as an entire stack.
-It currently assumes your deployment uses the entire stack.
-Trading out certain components for others is not supported.
-As part of the [Roadmap]({{< ref "roadmap" >}}) we would like to see this change to support a la carte composition of components.

 ## Where should I go next?

 Depending on your needs, see the following: